-A few years after the McConnell boys made their way west, in 1863, Andrew Kelly Wackman came to California from Ohio.
-He purchased a nice piece of property along the Cosumnes River near Elk Grove where he raised grain, cattle, and horses.
-Andrew Kelly married Amanda Colton and they had one daughter, Etta May Wackman, and two sons, named Creed and Harry Wackman.
+A few years after the McConnell boys made their way west, in 1863 Andrew Kelly Wackman came to California from Ohio.
+He too purchased property along the Cosumnes River near Elk Grove, where he raised grain, cattle, and horses.
+Andrew Wackman married Amanda Colton and had three children: Etta May, Creed, and Harry.

 The Farmhouse/Tasting Room

 The house Thaddeus built in the mid-1800’s was lived in by family members for more than 100 years, until the late 1970’s.
-For a brief period, it was used to store the many antiques that had been passed down over the generations.
-It was also a favorite location for family Halloween Parties.
 In 2003, the family decided to give the beautiful and historic house a new life as the current office for Wackman Ranch and the Tasting Room and Barrel Cellar for McConnell Estates Winery.

-The old home was remodeled keeping its original farmhouse charm, while updating it with some of today’s modern conveniences.
-It’s a unique blend of old and new that’s decorated with antiques and pictures of our family’s Elk Grove pioneers.
+The old home was remodeled keeping its original farmhouse charm, while updating it with some of today’s modern conveniences—a unique blend of old and new